christine-gk416/david-kelley-photography/README.md

 + Desktop and mobile navbar
   + Display specific Account links depending on if the user is logged out, logged in, or is a superuser
-  + Cart will display total and change colour if there is content in the cart
+  + Cart will display total and change colour if there is content in the cart and link to cart

 + Footer
   + Branding link back to homepage
   + Footer navigation links to main pages
   + Contact button that links directly to form on About page

++ Toasts
+  + Display messages when a specific change is made on the site
+  + Display checkout information after product is added to cart

 + Home app
   + Call to action button: Shop Now to products page